Updated: Sep 4, 2022

-As we navigate through the unprecedented challenges created by COVID-19, renewed commitment across our global teams to set up for success and continue delivering without compromise is more important than ever before.
+As we navigate through the unprecedented challenges created in the last few months, renewed commitment across our global teams to set up for success and continue delivering without compromise is more important than ever before.

 Many are now working from home, finding new ways to connect with colleagues and clients.
 This time of uncertainty is susceptible to being exploited by cybercriminals, with evidence many businesses are becoming more susceptible to fraud.
 As we adjust to new working conditions, reinforcing vigilance against fraud is more important than ever before to ensure we protect ourselves and our data.